SevenShepherd/SevenShepherd.github.io/_posts/2023-02-19-essential-doctrine.markdown

 <sup>*See <a href="https://bit.ly/3HIQIoK">A Comprehensive Study On Jesus Deity</a></sup>

 All Christians acknowledge the deity of Christ.
-Jesus is God made manifest in the flesh (Jn 1:1-3,14; Phil 2:5-8; Co 2:9) as prophesied (Is 9:6).
+Jesus is God made manifest in the flesh (Jn 1:1-3,14; Phil 2:5-8; Co 2:9) as prophesied (Is 9:6; Zec.
+12:10).
 According to our *"most significant papyrus of the New Testament to be discovered so far,"* John reads:

 <!-- <a href="https://en.wikipedia.org/wiki/Papyrus_75" style="font-style:Italic;font-size:21px;">The Most Significant Papyrus Of The New Testament</a>